Eschatologue/CM_wiki/docs/spells/5th-level.md

 Each time the target takes damage, it makes a new Wisdom Saving Throw against the spell.
 If the Saving Throw succeeds, the spell ends.

 ***At Higher Levels.*** When you cast this spell using a 6th-level spell slot, the duration is concentration, up to 10 minutes.
 When you use a 7th-level spell slot, the duration is concentration, up to 1 hour.
-When you use a spell slot of 8th level or higher, the duration is concentration, up to 8 hours.
+When you use a :rsc-spell-slot: **Spell Slot** of 8th level or higher, the duration is concentration, up to 8 hours.

 ### Dream
 *5th-level illusion*